Dynamic Kernel Graph Sparsifiers: Our Results

 \begin{theorem}[Informal version of Theorem~\ref{thm:formal_dynamic_kernel_sparsifier}] Let $\k$ denote a $(C, L)$-multiplicative Lipschitz kernel function.
-For any given data point set $P \subset \R^d$ with size $n$, there is a randomized dynamic algorithm that receives updates of locations of points in $P$ one at a time, and maintains a almost linear spectral sparsifier in $n^{o(1)}$ time with probability $1-1/\poly(n)$. \end{theorem}
+For any given data point set $P \subset \R^d$ with size $n$, there is a randomized dynamic algorithm \textsc{DynamicGeoSpar} that receives updates of locations of points in $P$ one at a time, and maintains an almost linear spectral sparsifier in $n^{o(1)}$ time with probability $1-1/\poly(n)$. \end{theorem}

-By making extra assumptions on dimensions, we can provide result for adversarial setting \begin{theorem}[Informal version of Theorem~\ref{thm:formal_adversarial_sparsifier} ] Let $\k$ denote a $(C, L)$-multiplicative Lipschitz kernel function.
-For any given data point set $P \subset \R^d$ with size $n$, if $\alpha^d = O(\poly(n))$, then there is a randomized dynamic algorithm that receives updates of locations of points in $P$ one at a time, and maintains a almost linear spectral sparsifier in $n^{o(1)}$ time with probability $1-1/\poly(n)$.
+By introducing additional assumptions regarding dimensions, we can generate outcomes for an adversarial setting. \begin{theorem}[Informal version of Theorem~\ref{thm:formal_adversarial_sparsifier}] Let $\k$ denote a $(C, L)$-multiplicative Lipschitz kernel function.
+For any given data point set $P \subset \R^d$ with size $n$.
+Define $\alpha := \frac{\max_{x, y\in P}\|x-y\|_2}{\min_{x, y\in P}\|x-y\|_2}$.
+If $\alpha^d = O(\poly(n))$, then there is a randomized dynamic algorithm that receives updates of locations of points in $P$ one at a time, and maintains a almost linear spectral sparsifier in $n^{o(1)}$ time with probability $1-1/\poly(n)$.
 It also supports adversarial updates. \end{theorem}

 For the dynamic matrix-vector multiplication problem, we give an algorithm to maintain a sketch of the multiplication between the Laplacian matrix of a geometric graph and a given vector in subpolynomial time.